Contract administration phase

 Following Up on Warranty Complaints

 Even though the contractor has been paid in full at this point in time, he still has a legal obligation to promptly investigate and perhaps repair any work that fails or any defects that arise during the express warranty period and perhaps also under any implied warranty period that is required by law in your state.
 In fact, some contractors make it a point to call the owner six months and twelve months after the project is complete to see if any warranty work has arisen and to answer any questions the owner may have.
 While some contractors would view this as knowingly and willfully sticking their head back in the lion’s mouth, taking this approach is sure to leave a lasting positive impression in the mind of the owner which will pay off in the long run with increased referrals.
-Consult your local construction attorney to determine how long you may be liable for both latent and
+Consult your local construction attorney to determine how long you may be liable for both latent and patent defects under your state law.
+Depending upon the type of failure, the contractor’s responsibility may well extend past the one-year express warranty period specified in most construction contracts.
+Consumer protection laws are on the rise in many states.
+Non-responsiveness to a legitimate complaint can wind up costing you plenty in terms of loss of reputation and the dollars you may have to reimburse the owners — especially if they have hired another contractor to correct a defect or warranty items for which you are legally responsible.

 Better Communication: The Payoff